Lecanora muralis: Description

 The apothecia may be few to very crowded at the thallus center.
 There may be none to many that are borne at or near the margin of the areoles.
 The apothecia disc is rimmed with tissue that is yellowish, similar to that of the thallus.
 The center of the apothecia is orange to red-brown, sometimes greenish gray to black near the margins.

 Cross section

-The upper cortex is of the cone cortex type, with no dead algal cells, and is 50–75 µm (or more) thick with yellowish granules interspersed.
+The upper cortex is of the cone cortex type, with no dead algal cells, and is 50–75 μm (or more) thick with yellowish granules interspersed.
 These granules are soluble in potassium (K).
-The fungal filaments (hyphae) of the upper cortex are either randomly oriented to becoming anticlinal, and are 3–5 µm in diameter.
-Lumina are 2 µm wide.
+The fungal filaments (hyphae) of the upper cortex are either randomly oriented to become anticlinal, and are 3–5 μm in diameter.
+Lumina are 2 μm wide.
 The medulla is loosely solid and cottony.
 The algal layer is thickened and divided into a lower surface that is white or pale to deep-yellow or brown.
 There may be a slight but indistinct and poorly developed lower cortex at the tips of the lobes.